 - Driving with a blood alcohol concentration of 0.16 or more: $6,000

-Schedule a Free Consultation with The Law Office of Shane Phelps, P.C.
+Schedule a Free Consultation with Shane Phelps Law.

 If you were charged with a DWI, you could be facing high fees if convicted.
 Rather than leaving your case up to chance, contact our skilled attorneys today for effective defense.
 We have over 30 years of legal experience and know how to handle these types of matters.
 Our team will examine the details of your case to build a strategy that challenges the allegations made against you.